 Here at Urban Forestry, we’re big fans of critters!
-In fact, our tree service experts take great pride in making sure that all critters are protected when we go to remove or trim trees as part of our service.
+In fact, our tree service experts in Denver take great pride in making sure that all critters are protected when we go to remove or trim trees as part of our service.

 In order to go above and beyond what is merely required of us in terms of tree care procedures, we keep in mind that these are habitats and sanctuaries for animals including (but not limited to) birds, squirrels, snakes, opossums, bats and many other small organisms.
 These animals spend a lot of time sleeping, nesting, eating, and raising their young in trees.
 That’s why we try our best not to disturb these homes, just like you wouldn’t want anyone to come and tear down your house without warning.

 Living in trees would be challenging, if it weren’t that many of these animals are well adapted to thrive in tree tops.
 As you can imagine, living up in treetops comes with many challenges including moving from tree to tree, raising babies, storing food, and finding shelter during extreme weather conditions.